labbsr0x/traefik-letsencrypt-mqtt/README.md

-# Traefik, Let's Encrypt, VerneMQ and Mosquitto providing MQTT over WebSocket Secure

-Project showing how to setup a TLS MQTT broker Websocket Secure (WSS) solution using Traefik, Let's Encrypt, VerneMQ and Mosquitto.

-## Running with Docker Standalone using `docker-compose.yml`
+# Running using Docker Standalone using `docker-compose.yml`

 Just copy and paste the following contents to a **docker-compose.yml** file and type `docker-compose up` and open `http://localhost:8080` to see the traefik panel.